sarahDH615/python-api-challenge/README.md

         * wind speed v. latitude
         - after each pair of graphs, observations are made as to what the graphs may suggest
 #### vacationpy:
 The vacationpy.ipynb file used the cities.csv generated in weatherpy.ipynb, and gmaps, to draw a heatmap of the humidity of the 553 randomly generated cities.
 The csv and gmaps were further used to discover cities fitting certain criteria making them fit for a holiday.
-Using the nearby search request from google apis, hotels near those cities were found, and a symbol layer was added to the heatmap listing information about those hotels.
+Using the google apis nearby search, hotels near those cities were found.
+The coordinates of the cities with ideal weather were found more accurately using google apis place search, and hotels near those coordinates were found using nearby search.
+Using those hotels, a symbol layer was added to the heatmap listing information about those hotels.
 The images folder contains a screenshot of the final heatmap with a symbol layer of the locations of those hotels.

 The following steps were taken within the vacationpy.ipynb:
 * Importing the data